wulms/BiDirect_BIDS_Converter/README.md

     - the relevant sequences are copied to BIDS
 - Copy2BIDS
   - copies relevant sequences to BIDS
+  - creates
+    - automated output based on dicom headers: participants.tsv/.json, TaskName.json
-  - creates study_description.json, participants.tsv/.json, README, CHANGE and TaskName.json
+    - template output of: study_description.json, README and CHANGES
+      - edit these files, to fit to your study!
 - Check your dataset with [BIDS-Validator](https://bids-standard.github.io/bids-validator/)

 You have a user folder, where you see your settings on session, sequence and subject information (subject-id and group-id).